Roger McQueen

-Roger McQueen (born October 2, 2006) is a Canadian college ice hockey player for Providence College of the National Collegiate Athletic Association (NCAA) while currently under contract with the Anaheim Ducks of the National Hockey League (NHL).
+Roger McQueen (born October 2, 2006) is a Canadian professional ice hockey player who is a centre for the San Diego Gulls of the American Hockey League (AHL) as a prospect to the Anaheim Ducks of the National Hockey League (NHL).
+He played college ice hockey at Providence College.
 He was drafted tenth overall by the Ducks in the 2025 NHL entry draft.

 Playing career

-During the 2022–23 season, in his rookie season, McQueen recorded four goals and ten assists in 55 regular season games.
+During the 2022–23 season, in his rookie season with the Brandon Wheat Kings, McQueen recorded four goals and ten assists in 55 regular season games.
 During the 2023–24 season, McQueen recorded 21 goals and 30 assists in 53 regular season games.
-He missed the final month of the regular season to a back injury and returned for the playoffs where he led the team in scoring and recorded four goals and one assist in four playoff games.
+He missed the final month of the regular season due to a back injury and returned for the playoffs, where he led the team in scoring and recorded four goals and one assist in four playoff games.

 McQueen began the 2024–25 season with a four-goal season debut against the Moose Jaw Warriors.
 He recorded 11 points through the first eight games of the season before suffering an injury against the Medicine Hat Tigers on October 11, 2024.

 On June 27, 2025, McQueen was drafted in the first round, tenth overall, by the Anaheim Ducks in the 2025 NHL entry draft.
-On August 6, 2025, he committed to play college ice hockey for Providence during the 2025–26 season.
-When drafted by the Ducks, he chose to wear the number 95 as a reference to the Cars character Lightning McQueen.
+When drafted by the Ducks, he chose to wear the number 95 as a reference to the Cars character, Lightning McQueen.
+On August 6, 2025, he committed to play college ice hockey for Providence College during the 2025–26 season.
+During his freshman year he recorded 11 goals and 16 assists in 36 games.
+He ranked second on the team in scoring with 27 points.
+Following the season he was named the Hockey East Rookie of the Year, becoming the fourth Friar overall to win the league's Rookie of the Year award, and the first since 2013.

+Upon the conclusion of his college season, McQueen signed an amateur tryout (ATO) contract with the San Diego Gulls of the American Hockey League (AHL) on April 1, 2026.
+He made his professional debut for the Gulls on April 3, against the Bakersfield Condors.
+The following week, he scored his first professional goal against Condors goaltender, Calvin Pickard.
+On April 18, he signed a three-year, entry-level contract with the Ducks.